-To submit your film in the General Entry category, go to submissions.oscars.org to register and request access to the Feature Film categories.
-Once approved, you'll receive an automated email with instructions on creating an online Oscar Susbission Form (OSF).
+Once your account is approved, you'll receive an automated email with instructions on creating an online Oscar Submission Form (OSF).
 Please note that in order for your film to also be eligible for Documentary Feature, Animated Feature and/or Music, submissions in those categories must be completed.

 After finalizing your entry, upload the following materials on the submission site: • Signed Oscars Submission Form (OSF) • Complete cast and crew credits (the film's full opening and closing credits as they appear on screen).
-If requested by the Academy, confirmation documents for films affected by mandatory theater closures - letters, emails, contracts or other documentation - demonstrating an intention for a theatrical release may also be uploaded on the site.

-Please upload materials to the appropriate tab ("Required Submission Forms," "Materials for Academy Screening Room," etc.) using the FILM TITLE in the file name (i.e. FANTASIA\LegalBilling).
+Please upload materials to the appropriate tab ("Required Submission Documents," "Materials for Academy Screening Room," etc.) using the FILM TITLE in the file name (i.e. FANTASIA_LegalBilling).

-GENERAL ENTRY FAQs
+GENERAL ENTRY FAQs FOR THE 94TH ACADEMY AWARDS